spoonapps/docs/doc/quick_start/tour_i/tour_i.md

 ```
 > spoon run spoonbrew/scratch echo Hello World!

-# A new, containerized command prompt will appear with your output.
+# A new, containerized command prompt will appear with your output:

 Hello World!
 ```

 ```
 # Exit the new containerized command prompt.
 (25fdso88) C:\spoonroot> exit
 ```

 ```
 # Your container ID will appear in your remaining command prompt window.